vickimoran/beautiful-jekyll/pcm.md

 ---
 layout: page
 title: Phase Change Memory Simulations
-subtitle: Determining Effects of Selector Diode Quality on Limiting Array Size</br></br>2018
+subtitle: Determining Effects of Selector Diode Quality on Array Size</br></br>2018
 ---
 GST is the phase change material commonly used in phase change memory (PCM).
 It has a high-resistance amorphous phase and a low-resistance crystalline phase.